karstenv/dynamic_layers_qgis/postgis/README.md

 To make this example run correctly

-1. load the sql for the point file osgis.location first (run location.sql).
+1. load the sql for the point file osgis.location first (run locations.sql).
 This will create an empty table structure for the point locations you will later manually add in QGIS

 2. create the function GetWeatherAll (run plpython27_function_GetWeatherAll.sql )